Civil Warfare in the StreetsPrint

 Grant himself would believe for the rest of his life that but for Lyon and his Germans, the Arsenal, and with it St. Louis, would have been taken by the Confederacy.
 By seizing the initiative—by transforming the Wide Awakes into soldiers and moving against the secessionists before they could properly organize—the “damn Dutchmen” had sent their enemies reeling, never to regain their balance.
 In effect, a small band of German revolutionaries accomplished in St. Louis what they had failed to do in Vienna and Heidelberg: overthrow a reactionary state government.
 And they had done it in a matter of weeks, while in the East the armies were stumbling toward a war of attrition that would last almost four years.
 If Lincoln and his generals in 1861 had been more like Lyon and his Germans, the Union’s conquest of the South might have played out very differently.

 But even swift victory did not come without a price.
 For the rest of those four years, Missouri would be the scene of atrocities unlike any seen elsewhere: ceaseless guerrilla warfare that erased distinctions between soldier and civilian almost entirely; violence with no greater strategic purpose than avenging the violence that had come before; in a few notorious instances, hundreds lined up and executed in cold blood.
 There would be many more shattered buildings, dead children and dead mothers, gutters awash in blood.

-Adam Goodheart is the author of 1861:The Civil War Awakening, forthcoming in April, from which this article is adapted.
+Adam Goodheart is the author of 1861:The Civil War Awakening.
 He is director of Washington College’s C. V. Starr Center for the Study of the American Experience.

 Comments are closed for this post.